Master of Arts in Education

 - Peer work groups

-- Information sessions (financial aid; how to do research; how to access the College’s email and online resources; planning your final semester etc.)
+- Information sessions (assessment of prior learning; financial aid; how to do research; planning your final semester etc.)

-- Co-curricular activities (support groups, recreational events, art shows, cabarets, film series, movement workshops, meditation space, art space, etc.)
+- Co-curricular activities (support groups, art shows, films, movement workshops, meditation space, etc.)

-Writing the semester study plan is an important focus of the residency for students.
-Working closely with your faculty advisor and supported by fellow learners, you articulate your educational and personal goals for your studies within the context of degree criteria and program requirements.
+Writing the semester study plan is an important focus of the residency.
+Working closely with your faculty advisor, and supported by fellow learners, you articulate your educational and personal goals for your studies within the context of degree criteria and program requirements.
 The study plan is your detailed and individualized map and will address the following: